alexkalderimis/membrane/src/membrane.coffee.md

     writeP = Q.nfbind fs.writeFile
     getWriter = (filename) -> (data, enc = 'utf8') -> writeP filename, data, enc

+The coffee-script compiler is wrapped to make it asynchronous, and we introduce special handling for locally defined files.
+We expect that files contained within a membrane encapsulated library are written to the membrane API.

     compile = (filename, opts = {}) -> read(filename).then (text) ->
       if opts.isNative
         _.defaults opts, {bare: true}